scalar-labs/scalar-kubernetes/docs/RestoreDatabase.md

    The restored account has a default value of **default consistency level**.
 So, you must configure the **default consistency level** to **STRONG** according to the official document [Configure the default consistency level](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-manage-consistency#configure-the-default-consistency-level).

+1. Update database.properties for Schema Loader based on the newly restored account.

+   ScalarDB/ScalarDL tables use stored procedures of Cosmos DB for NoSQL.
+However, the PITR feature of Cosmos DB for NoSQL doesn't restore stored procedures.
+So, you must create stored procedures in all tables.
+You can do it using ScalarDB/ScalarDL Schema Loader.
+To recreate stored procedures, you must update database.properties for Schema Loader based on the newly restored account to access it.

+1. Repair tables.

+   You can recreate stored procedures using the `--repair-all` flag of ScalarDB/ScalarDL Schema Loader as follows.

+   * ScalarDB tables
+     ```console
+     java -jar scalardb-schema-loader-<version>.jar --config /path/to/<your database.properties> -f /path/to/<your schema.json file> [--coordinator] --repair-all
+     ```
+   * ScalarDL Ledger tables
+     ```console
+     helm install repair-schema-ledger scalar-labs/schema-loading -n <namespace> -f /path/to/<your custom values file for ScalarDL Schema Loader for Ledger> --set "schemaLoading.commandArgs={--repair-all}"
+     ```
+   * ScalarDL Auditor tables
+     ```console
+     helm install repair-schema-auditor scalar-labs/schema-loading -n <namespace> -f /path/to/<your custom values file for ScalarDL Schema Loader for Auditor> --set "schemaLoading.commandArgs={--repair-all}"
+     ```

+   Please refer to the [Repair tables](https://github.com/scalar-labs/scalardb/blob/master/docs/schema-loader.md#repair-tables) for more details on ScalarDB Schema Loader.

 1. Update the table configuration if you need.

    Please check some configurations of the restored account according to the following document.